-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$6.0b.
-The last step is to then divide the equity value by the number of shares outstanding.
-Compared to the current share price of US$54.4, the company appears quite good value at a 41% discount to where the stock price trades currently.
-The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$14b.
+In the final step we divide the equity value by the number of shares outstanding.
+Compared to the current share price of US$149, the company appears a touch undervalued at a 20% discount to where the stock price trades currently.
+Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
+Do keep this in mind.

-We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Intellia Therapeutics as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.4%, which is based on a levered beta of 1.024.
+In this calculation we've used 6.6%, which is based on a levered beta of 0.975.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Future Earnings: How does NTLA's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.